 “It’s me, my love.
 I wanted to give you some time this morning to sort through things.”

 “I saw you last night and, to my surprise, you’re not perfect, you know.”

 “Never said I was.”

 “Maybe.”
 She smiled for a second, remembering his eyes and wishing she could see them again.
 Then she frowned.
 “Why didn’t you tell me you weren’t a ghost?”

-“It was easier for you to believe I was, instead of trying to explain I was from another dimension.”
+“It was easier for you to believe I was, instead of trying to explain I was from another world.”

 She raised the shade covering the big window over the dining booth and surveyed Hell Town.
 It looked deserted.
 Lifeless.
 Except for two tumbleweeds that scurried across the dirt road like rats.
 She searched the distant mesquite thicket for life and saw only hazy dust thermals.